syncfusion/ej2-javascript-docs/src/maps/maps/how-to/bing-map.md

 **Step 2**:

-You can add geometry shape in bing map, using sublayer concept.
-First import the shape data and set the type as subLayer and also assign your shape data to API shapeData.
+The geometry shape can be added in the bing map using sublayer concept.
+In the below example, Africa continent can be set as the sublayer in bing map using the [`type`](../api/maps/layerSettingsModel/#type) property.

 {% tab template="maps/default-map", sourceFiles="index.ts,index.html" ,es5Template="bing-map" %}